jalapeno-api-gateway/jagw-docs/README.md

 $ yarn run docusaurus docs:version X.X.X
 ```

-This will automatically generated the versioned files and make a new entry in `./versions.json`.
+This will automatically generate the versioned files and make a new entry in `./versions.json`.
+This file determines which versions will be visible on the website.